derdanu/azure-minio-vm/README.md

 This ARM template is provided for testing and demonstration purposes only.
 It is intentionally simple and does not include production-grade hardening.

 - 🔑 Default credentials are used by default; change `minioRootUser` and `minioRootPassword` at deployment time.
-- 🧩 The VM is started with a Custom Script extension (no systemd service, limited resiliency, not persistent across reboots).
+- 🧩 The VM uses a systemd service for MinIO (persistent across reboots).
 - 🔒 TLS, backups, monitoring, and proper storage persistence are not configured.
 - 🌐 The NSG opens ports to the internet; restrict source addresses for production.